ajithcl/Homepage_v2/README.md

-# Homepage_v2
+# Personal Homepage
- Homepage vesion2 - Personalized homepage for the browsers.
-(And not dependent on browser.
-So that we can access same data in all browsers.)
+Personalized homepage for the browsers.

  Started this project as of my learning project.
 But now I am very much interested in it and adding new features for my needs.
  Intention of this project is to have a highly personalised home page for the user.
 This will be like all in one page for the user for his almost all browsing needs.